 Except as otherwise specifically set forth herein, the grant of the foregoing licenses does not confer on either party any other proprietary rights, titles, and interests relating to patents, copyrights, trademarks, trade dresses, trade secrets, algorithms, know-how, mask works, droit moral (moral rights), and all similar rights of every type that may exist now or in the future in any jurisdiction, including, without limitation, all applications and registrations therefore and all rights to apply for any of the foregoing (the “Intellectual Property Rights”).

 Advertiser’s Content: Taboola reserves the right to (i) reject or remove any Advertiser Content, (ii) pause any Campaign, (iii) restrict Advertiser’s access to Taboola Backstage, or (iv) cap Advertiser’s Campaign Budget in any given Campaign Month, if Taboola determines, in its sole discretion, that Advertiser, Advertiser’s Content, or the content on Advertiser’s landing page does not comply with Taboola’s Advertising Policies, with any applicable law, regulation, or other judicial or administrative order, or may bring disparagement, ridicule, pecuniary loss, or reputational harm upon Taboola.
 To the extent Taboola makes any optimization suggestions to the Advertiser with respect to Advertiser’s Content, Taboola shall not own, or be liable to the Advertiser or any third party for such suggestions and related material, the Advertiser will remain solely liable for the Advertiser’s Content, as specified hereunder.
-Upon receipt of written notice from Advertiser, Taboola agrees to use commercially reasonable efforts to ensure that Advertiser Content is not recommended on any specified Taboola Property that Advertiser deems objectionable.
+Upon receipt of written notice from Advertiser, Taboola agrees to use commercially reasonable efforts to ensure that Advertiser Content is not recommended on any specified Taboola Property that Advertiser deems objectionable Taboola will remove the Advertiser Content promptly..
 Advertiser shall not attempt to gain access to the accounts of other Taboola customers or to extract data from Taboola Backstage for commercial purposes.

 Campaign Details: